flutter/flutter/README.md

-For example, when installed from GitHub (as opposed to from a prepackaged archive), the Flutter tool will download the Dart SDK from Google servers immediately when first run, as it is used to execute the `flutter` tool itself.
+For example, when installed from GitHub (as opposed to from a prepackaged archive), the Flutter tool will download the Dart SDK from Google servers immediately with the first run, as it is used to execute the `flutter` tool itself.
 This will also occur when Flutter is upgraded (e.g. by running the `flutter upgrade` command).